HyungunKim/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode

-**Also includes hacky codes to use different computers for running the simulator and neural network.**
+**Also includes hacky codes to use different computers for running the simulator and neural network which I call hybrid strategy.**

+![Hybrid strategy][image3]

 * hybrid_drive_unity_v2.py
 Sends image data from unity simulator and receives steering angle from hybrid_drive_server.